Mortgage Q&A: “Can you pay the mortgage with bitcoin?”

 Why Would Mortgage Lenders Accept Bitcoin?

-- You have to ask why they’d accept bitcoin
+- You have to ask why mortgage lenders would accept bitcoin in the first place

 Another way of looking at it is why would mortgage lenders accept any type of non-USD currency for payment?